al-ce/karaml/README.md

 #### -d (debug) mode

-If there are malformed maps in your config, by default karaml prints you an error message and quits.
+If there are malformed maps in your config, by default karaml prints you an error message and quits without making any changes to `karbiner.json`.
 By adding the `-d` flag, you can see the full stack trace of the error.
 If you're making a map that should work, either because it's a feature you think should be implemented or because you found a bug, please add the stack trace in an issue!

 ## 🪲 Known Issues / Bugs / Limitations